AriAlanPR/DevWidgets/README.md

-# DevWidgets (Fork)
+# ArcanumDev (Fork)

-DevWidgets is a Flutter desktop/web app that bundles common developer tools: generators, converters, formatters, and encoders.
+ArcanumDev is a Flutter desktop/web app that bundles common developer tools: generators, converters, formatters, and encoders.
 This fork focuses on stability, UI fixes, and maintainability for desktop and web builds.

 - Website (original): https://gumbarros.github.io/DevWidgets